 FBI, CISA, and the ASD’s ACSC encourage organizations review and implement the recommendations provided in the joint CSA to reduce the likelihood and impact of Play and other ransomware incidents.
 For more information, see CISA’s #StopRansomware webpage, which includes the updated #StopRansomware Guide.

-CISA released four Industrial Control Systems (ICS) advisories on October 24, 2024.
+CISA released thirteen Industrial Control Systems (ICS) advisories on July 10, 2025.
 These advisories provide…

-CISA has added two new vulnerabilities to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA has added four new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

-CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA has added one new vulnerability to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

-CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA has added two new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

 This website uses cookies.